DefinitionThis section has been translated automatically.

-- The oral application is carried out in increasing dosage, e.g. Fumaderm initial 1 tablet/day in week 1 up to a maximum of 6 tablets/day of Fumaderm in week 6.
+- Oral application is done in increasing dosage, e.g. Fumaderm initial 1 tbl./day in week 1 up to a maximum of 6 tbl./day Fumaderm in week 6.

-- The weekly increase from initially 1 tablet per day Fumaderm initial to 4-5 tablets has proven to be effective.
-If the patient tolerates Fumaderm well, it can then be switched to Fumaderm, whereby it should be noted that 1 tablet of Fumaderm initially corresponds to 4 tablets of Fumaderm.
+- The weekly increase from 1 tablet/day Fumaderm initial to 4-5 tablets has proven to be effective.
+If well tolerated, it is then possible to switch to Fumaderm, keeping in mind that 1 tablet of Fumaderm is equivalent to 4 tablets of Fumaderm initial.

-- However, in many cases it is not necessary to administer the maximum TD of 6 tablets/day (= 1.29 g/day) of Fumaderm p.o.
-After the skin symptoms have subsided (4-6 weeks after the start of therapy) it is recommended to reduce the daily intake to the individually required maintenance dose.
+- In many cases, however, administration of the max.
+TD of 6 tbl./day (= 1.29 g/day) Fumaderm p.o. is not necessary.
+After the skin symptoms have subsided (4-6 weeks after the start of therapy), it is recommended to reduce the daily intake to the individually required maintenance dose.

-- If necessary, discontinuation attempts are indicated to check the acuteity of the psoriasis and thus the need for further treatment.
+- If necessary, discontinuation trials are indicated in order to check the acuity of the psoriasis and thus the need for further treatment.

-Remember!
-Before the beginning and during the course of therapy (at first every 2 weeks, later every 4 weeks) check the diff.-BB, liver and kidney values!
+Reminder.
+Before starting and during the course of therapy (initially every 2, later every 4 weeks) check the Diff.

 Undesirable effectsThis section has been translated automatically.

 - Gastrointestinal disorders, diarrhoea, flush, eosinophilia, leukopenia, in rare cases creatinine increase, proteinuria.
 The side effects such as flushed sensations and sensations of heat as well as gastrointestinal complaints usually decrease significantly with the duration of therapy.